We already know that HTTP is stateless. In other words, the server does not hang on to information between each request/response cycle.

 You'll see the cookie header set (note that this is the request header, which implies it's being sent by your client to the server).
 It contains the cookie data sent previously by the set-cookie response header.
 This piece of data will be sent to the server each time you make a request and uniquely identifies you -- or more precisely, it identifies your client, which is your browser.
 The browser on your computer stores these cookies.
 Now, if you were to close your browser and shut down your computer, the cookie information would still persist.

 Let's now revisit the original example of how Reddit, or any web application, keeps track of the fact that we maintain our authenticated status even though we issue request after request.
-Remember, each request is unrelated to each other and are not aware of each other - how does the app "remember" we're authenticated?
+Remember, each request is unrelated to each other and is not aware of each other - how does the app "remember" we're authenticated?
 If you're following along, perform the following steps with the inspector open:

 Application tab and navigate to